ShawnGumbo/MazingiraPlan/README.md

-# Panolive
+# Mazingira Plan

-Panolive is a Kenya-focused circular economy platform that helps people turn waste items into practical outcomes.
+Mazingira Plan is a Kenya-focused circular economy platform that helps people turn waste items into practical outcomes.
 Users upload an item, receive AI-powered reuse/repurpose/disposal guidance, and can connect with local repair experts for hands-on support.

 ## What It Does